In law, things are not always what one might think they should be.

 Here’s the legal explanation: From a purely legal standpoint (and there’s just no way to make this simpler), a bankruptcy discharge removes the ability of creditors to seek to collect against the debtor individually (known as in personam liability).
 Liens, on the other hand, are in rem meaning they are rights against property.

-There are ways to remove specific types of liens in bankruptcy, but they are NOT automatic and it are limited.¹
+There are ways to remove certain types of liens in bankruptcy, but they are NOT automatic and are limited.

 Thus, in a typical case, debts owed to mortgages and vehicles will be discharged.
 What this means is that in the event you stop making payments and the creditor forecloses or repossesses its collateral, or it is otherwise sold, you will owe nothing further.